rg3l3dr/hex-paper/README.md

 ### DAT Project

-[Dat](https://datproject.org/) is described a protocol designed for syncing folders of data, even if they are large or changing constantly.
+[Dat](https://datproject.org/) is described as a protocol designed for syncing folders of data, even if they are large or changing constantly.
 It is primarily concerned with the selective replication of large data sets in the TB to PB range for the scientific and academic communities.
 Dat is also inspired by git and has similarities to IPFS, in that objects are versioned, content addressed and linked into a Merkle DAG data structure.

 While Dat is very good at synching large data sets, certain features make it unsuitable for hardware project management.
 Like IPFS, there is no inherent security model.
 The only way to protect a sensitive dat repository is to limit discovery or encrypt the contents, with the same problems as mentioned earlier for IPFS.
 Dat projects are shared via private links that give users read only access to a projects contents.
 At this time, there is no method for collaborative editing of a shared project, making Dat a non-starter.
 Furthermore, Dat does not store the full revision history of a project on each node.
 Rather it relies on a central server to act as the dataset archive and only stores a requested version of the data set on each peer machine.
 This makes sense considering the size of the data sets being shared but would lead to a poor user experience for the use case of hardware project management, requiring a network connection and replication every time a past revision needs to be checked out.